jimmoffitt/pt-stream/README.md

 Once the script is started, it creates a streaming connection to the configured data feed.

 Note: Need to use em-http-request version 1.0.3.
-Current version serves up strangely concated activities where two activities are randomly conjoined
+Current version serves up strangely concatenated activities where two activities are randomly conjoined

 Usage